vbokser/Perfect-Green-Screen/README.md

-README
+# README

+# Intro**:
-Intro: Perfect Green Screen takes an image in of your lit green screen and gives you a band view of the green screen showing all the gradation in the image (based on how graduated you want to see the image)
+Perfect Green Screen takes an image in of your lit green screen and gives you a band view of the green screen showing all the gradation in the image (based on how graduated you want to see the image)

-Why is this important?
+# Why is this important?

 Well, its sort of like a zebra setting for every block of image range in your image.
 Or a False color even (even though its all grey)